tsw822/NoddleShop_ChatBot/README.md

 The core part is index.js which process the order system.
 Order.js and Noddle.js define the behaviours of the app.

+Instruction for install server:
-If you dowload the app or clone git to you local machine, pls first npm install, and then npm start
+If you dowload the app or clone git to you local machine, pls  first run in command line

+npm install

+npm start

 then you can see the app on your localhost:3002